The Toyota Way

 The Toyota Way is a set of principles defining the organizational culture of Toyota Motor Corporation.
-The company formalized the Toyota Way in 2001, after decades of academic research into the Toyota Production System and its implications for lean manufacturing as a methodology that could be adopted by other organizations.
+The company formalized the Toyota Way in 2001, after decades of academic research into the Toyota Production System and its implications for lean manufacturing as a methodology that other organizations could adopt.
 The two pillars of the Toyota Way are respect for people and continuous improvement.
-The philosophy was popularized by Jeffrey K. Liker in his 2004 book, The Toyota Way: 14 Management Principles from the World's Greatest Manufacturer.
+Jeffrey K. Liker popularized the philosophy in his 2004 book, The Toyota Way: 14 Management Principles from the World's Greatest Manufacturer.
 Subsequent research has explored the extent to which the Toyota Way can be applied in other contexts.

 Background

 The principles were first collated into a single document in the company's pamphlet "The Toyota Way 2001", to help codify the company's organizational culture.
-The philosophy was subsequently analyzed in the 2004 book The Toyota Way by industrial engineering researcher Jeffrey Liker, and has received attention in the fields of business administration education and corporate governance.
+The philosophy was subsequently analyzed in the 2004 book The Toyota Way by American industrial engineering researcher Jeffrey Liker and has received attention in business administration education and corporate governance.

 Principles

 The principles of the Toyota Way are divided into the two broad categories of continuous improvement and respect for human resources.

 The standards for constant improvement include directives to set up a long-term vision, to engage in a step-by-step approach to challenges, to search for the root causes of problems, and to engage in ongoing innovation.

-The standards pertaining to respect for individuals incorporate ways of building appreciation and cooperation.
+The standards pertain to respect for individuals and incorporate ways of building appreciation and cooperation.

 The system is summarized in 14 principles: